What the Supreme Court and lower courts have (and have not) said about the eviction moratorium - KESQ

 In an unusual press conference Tuesday, President Joe Biden suggested that he was playing out the judicial clock by issuing a new, more tailored eviction moratorium, which he believes may ultimately fail in the courts.

-Already, lawsuits challenging the new eviction moratorium from the Centers for Disease Control and Prevention are expected, with eyes turning to what the Supreme Court has — and hasn’t — previously said.
+Already, a lawsuit challenging the new eviction moratorium from the Centers for Disease Control and Prevention has been revived, with eyes turning to what the Supreme Court has — and hasn’t — previously said.
 The court hasn’t said an eviction moratorium is unconstitutional, but justices have indicated they may be unsympathetic to the White House’s case.

 How did we get here?